kellylougheed/java-pset5/README.md

 * Projects should be cohesive and have a unifying concept (e.g. instead of random shapes and events in Processing, make a game or recognizable picture).
 * **JavaFX** projects should have a layout (VBox, HBox, GridPane), at least two buttons, and at least two colors.
 You will likely do additional research for JavaFX.
 * **Processing** projects should use a loop, random, at least three shapes, at least two colors, at least one event (e.g. keyPressed), and a text element.
-* **Android** projects should use at least two of the following features: animations, sound, slider, ListView, timer, a second activity, maps, data persistence.
+* **Android** projects should use at least two of the following features: animations, [sound](https://docs.google.com/document/d/1lIRr-T9TvbR5eVwTapG4B_egvdU7jBTwm5a4iXOAL80/), slider, ListView, timer, a second activity, data persistence.
 (We'll cover many of these in class; resources will be available for topics not covered.)

 If you have an idea for a project but it does not fit within the guidelines, check with Ms. Lougheed for approval.